 You’ll need to pry some of the back boards off of the vertical supports.
 To do this we used our handy Pallet Buster, which is a lifesaver if you are doing a lot of work with pallets.
 Pallets are surprisingly really hard to dismantle and this thing has helped us save a ton of time over the years.
-We’ve taken a part TONS of pallets with our Pallet Buster for furniture projects around the house (like our DIY Reclaimed Wood Bed and reclaimed wood signs that I sell on Etsy.)
+We’ve taken a part TONS of pallets with our Pallet Buster for furniture projects around the house (like our DIY Reclaimed Wood Bed or this DIY Pallet Wood Side Table and reclaimed wood signs that I sell on Etsy.)

 You may also need to remove some old rusty nails from the vertical supports.
 We use a wonder bar to do this and if they’re stuck real good, a hammer to push them back into the wood.

 Step Two: Cut Side Pallets Down To Size and Attach With Wood Screws

 Measure each side of the AC unit, leaving about 2-3 inches between the end of the pallet to the house for wiggle room.
 When you cut the side pallets, you’ll be cutting just one end off (rather than both ends like on the front pallet).
 This helps keep the pallet structure and support and gives you something to drill into.

 We drilled in a wood screw on each board of the front pallet into the side pallets.
 Start with the top corner screw (shown in photo below).
 Get everything lined up and flush, drill in the screw and then move down to the bottom corner.
 After the top and bottom are screwed in and everything’s lined up you can finish with screwing in the middle boards.